jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 Compositing, Stacking, and Tiling
 11. There are 4 major Linux desktop environments in use today: which grouping is correct?
 d.
 KDE, GNOME, Xfce, LXDE
 12. What is the name of the windowing toolkit that KDE uses?
-(Two letters.
+(Two letters)
 a.
 Qt
 13. What is the name of the windowing toolkit that GNOME uses? (just 3 letters, no plus sign.
 a.
 GTK+
 14. What is the name of the founder of the GNOME project?
 a.
 Miguel de Icaza
 15. When the GNOME 3 desktop environment was released in early 2012, many people were unhappy that many changes were made.
 There were 3 major projects started to either preserve GNOME 2 or to modify GNOME 3 significantly – what are the names of those projects?
 c.
 Unity, Mate, Cinnamon
 16. When released in 2006, what was the main development goal of the LXDE desktop environment?
 c.
 Energy saving and extremely fast